snoopysalive/chord-sheets/README.md

 Check out the example file **example/example.yaml**.
 The file consists of three main keys: `title`, `config` and `song`.

 * `title` just has a string as value.
-It's the name of the song.
+It's the name of the song
 * `config` consists of three sub-keys:
   * `line_length`: int-value setting the count of bars per line
   * `bar_width`: int-value setting the width of each bar in px